Polyanyanwu/graces-buffet-pp4/README.md

 ### **The Admin Panel**

-There a few important tables to be maintained by the application which the project time constraint didn't enable us to implement.
+There a few important tables to be maintained by the application which the project time constraint didn't enable me to implement.
 They were included in the Admin panel to enable the superuser to maintain those tables.
 They are listed below with their purposes:

 - Cuisines - add the name, description and image of the cuisine types available.
 The application has been loaded with four cuisines which were added using this admin panel.
 - Booking Status - Could change the description of the booking status.
 The booking status are all fixed and critical to the overall functioning of the application.
 The superuser could alter their descriptions.